 The notation for classical guitar is usually written for a single treble stave, with the notes sounding an octave below the notes as written.
 Note tails can be used to differentiate between different parts or voices, and additional notation elements can be used to specify individual strings and possibly fret numbers where necessary.
 Tabs are a more recent pictorial method of notation which uses 6 lines to represent the 6 guitar strings rather than the 5 lines of traditional notation.
 For chord-based accompaniments, chords can be identified simply by name or by using small pictograms which indicate which frets are used on each string.
 For writing guitar notation, you can download Blank Sheet Music and TABs from mfiles.

-For classical guitar, the following pieces by the spanish composer Fernando Sor range in difficulty from beginner to intermediate works for the guitar student, while those by Francisco Tárrega tend to be more difficult:
+For classical guitar, the following pieces are from the standard classical guitar repertoire.
+Those pieces by the spanish composer Fernando Sor range in difficulty from beginner to intermediate works for the guitar student, while those by Francisco Tárrega tend to be more difficult:

 The guitarist Glenn Jarrett has regularly contributed music to mfiles.
 The following are all original arrangements of traditional Christmas Carols.